 Unhealthy food, artificial ingredients like high fructose corn syrup (HFCS), and other environmental and lifestyle toxins produce free radicals that damage the cells in your body.
 Antioxidants neutralize free radicals and support the body’s ability to protect and repair itself.

-A two-year French study found that people who consumed the most antioxidants aged more slowly, lived longer, and had fewer health problems.
-A study from Brigham Young University found that antioxidants support healthy eyes in the face of aging.
+A two-year French study found that people who consumed the most antioxidants aged more slowly, lived longer, and had fewer health concerns.
+Antioxidants can even support healthy eyes in the face of aging.

-The following foods are a great source of antioxidants.
+The following foods are excellent sources of antioxidants.

 Grapes, especially red and purple grapes, contain an antioxidant called resveratrol which has been found to extend lifespan in animal testing.
 Resveratrol is also found in red wine, but there are many good reasons to restrict your alcohol intake or avoid it altogether.
 You can get the same antioxidants from grapes or organic, no-added-sugar grape juice.